JohnGrime/Topography/README.md

 ## `fetch_tiles.py`

-Downloads (and caches) satellite map tile imagery from the [U.S. Geological Survey](https://www.usgs.gov).
+Downloads (and caches) satellite map tile imagery from specified sources.
 The local tile image cache directory is checked for previously downloaded data before each tile is downloaded.

 __Note:__ Higher zoom levels indicate greater levels of detail.
 However, at high zoom levels (e.g., >12) patches of the satellite data may be missing.
 If this is the case, reduce the zoom level and try again.
 Note that higher zoom levels are typically available only inside the boundaries of the U.S.A; other parts of the world may only have satellite data for lower zoom levels.
+Google typically has higher zoom levels available vs the USGS.

 ### Prerequisites